glmanhtu/exchange_expert_server/vagrant/chef/cookbooks/elasticsearch/README.md

 Actions: `:install`, `:remove`

 Downloads the elasticsearch software, and unpacks it on the system.
-There are currently three ways to install -- `'repository'` (the default), which creates an apt or yum repo and installs from there, `'package'`, which downloads the appropriate package from elasticsearch.org and uses the package manager to install it, and `'tarball'` which downloads a tarball from elasticsearch.org and unpacks it.
+There are currently two ways to install -- `:package`, which downloads the appropriate package from elasticsearch.org and uses the package manager to install it, and `:tarball` which downloads a tarball from elasticsearch.org and unpacks it in /usr/local on the system.
 This resource also comes with a `:remove` action which will remove the package or directory elasticsearch was unpacked into.

 You may always specify a download_url and/or download_checksum, and you may include `%s` which will be replaced by the version parameter you supply.